Paddle Florida®

 Support and Advocacy:

-We focused upstream from Homosassa to the state park.
+We focused upstream from the town of Homosassa to the State Park, the round trip is about 5 miles.
+We explored a few side canals as well.
 Downstream, the clear water from the spring becomes tannic and then brackish as it approaches the Gulf.
-The river flows through an undeveloped area, with mangrove islands and saltwater grass flats - a popular fishing area and full of motorboats.
+The river flows through an undeveloped area, with mangrove islands and saltwater grass flats - popular for fishing and full of motorboats.

 We saw a lot of birds, these are some of them.